The young woman got out of the taxi, walked up the gravel path towards the house and, after a little hesitation, knocked the door.

 Mary sat across Frau Ziefferman, a thick folder full of yellowed papers and several photographs occupied the lawn table between them.

-“–My grandmother kept trying to find him, she talked to everyone she could find from his old unit.
+“My grandmother kept trying to find him, she talked to everyone still alive from his old unit.
 All they knew was his patrol was reported as ‘missing in action’ when they failed to return after some kind of attack.
-He had barely been here for a week”
+He had barely been here for a week.”

 I can see a lone surviving house in the distance.
 There are no lights but being so near the battlefield I can’t be sure if its empty or if the people inside are keeping dark to avoid being sighted.
 I slowly move towards it, trying my best not to step on the fallen leaves that crunch loudly under my boots.

 Frau Ziefferman gently picked up one of the photographs, it showed a smiling young man in full combat gear.
 He was sitting on a fence eating an apple.
 The words ‘Dear Mary, I promise I’ll be back, and you know I always keep my promises.
 Love, Joe.‘ Were written on the back.

 “He looks so young, almost a boy.”

 “He was nineteen when they took that picture.
 The army thought he was twenty-two, but he lied about his age when he enlisted.”
 Answered Mary.